Is there a way to define standard work for senseis?

 We need to add relationship building to the list of impossible skills that make a sensei.
 Wisdom, detailed knowledge, relationships… and role modeling.
 Here’s a great photo of Toyota sensei Joe Lee “staying foolish,” touching a part of the elephant to remind himself that what you see is never the full picture.
 As he reminded me, a Confucius saying goes: “When three men walk together one of them can always learn something from the other two.
 He can profit by the good example of the one and avoid the bad example of the other.”
 Who you choose to listen to is the first set in wisdom-building.

 If you’re serious about developing sensei-ishness I would argue for worrying less about “sensei standard work” and more about your own self-reflectiveness.
-Personally, and again, I don’t claim to be a sensei (to paraphrase St Augustine: Lord, grant me sensei character, but not yet!), these are the questions that keep bugging me after I’ve spent a day poking at things at the gemba and arguing it out with the guys (I’m personally a far cry from the poker-face senseis of my youth where you to interpret the meaning of their grunts and nods):
+Personally, and again, I don’t claim to be a sensei (to paraphrase St Augustine: Lord, grant me sensei character, but not yet!), these are the questions that keep bugging me after I’ve spent a day poking at things at the gemba and arguing it out with the guys (I’m personally a far cry from the poker-face senseis of my youth where you interpret the meaning of their grunts and nods):

 - Is this the right topic to be worrying about?
 Business is incredibly fluid and I worry less about the factors we see and are worrying about than those we don’t see because they’re harder to grasp.
 Undefined factors might be no less important.
 For instance, working with pricing you realize that the hard-to-grasp esteem function of a product or service from its reputation accounts for a significant part of the price.
 How can we tackle what we don’t know how to define or measure?
 The wisdom of focusing on this or that aspect of complex dynamic situation is always in question, as is our judgment when we act.

 - How well do I understand the tool?
 There have been so many misunderstandings around Toyota tools that I always assume I’m misinterpreting to some extent, and teach my errors of understanding.
 I know it might sound silly, but 20 years down the line, I’m still collecting all the info and I can find on detailed tools, how they’re used and to what purpose.
-Looking back, most of my insights about lean have come from realizing I missed the point of this tool or that, not from high level discussions of the lean “philosophy” (whatever that is).
+Looking back, most of my insights about lean have come from realizing I missed the point of this tool or that, not from high-level discussions of the lean “philosophy” (whatever that is).
 So tools, tools, tools.

 - How am I getting along with the guys?
 I’m incredibly lucky inasmuch as most of the people I work with at the gemba have become personal friends, and remain so even if for whatever reason we no longer work together.
 Part of this comes from the mutual selection – when we don’t get on, we eventually stop – and part of it comes from the forging experience of facing tough problems together.
 Yet, making people see what they don’t see is never soft or easy, and there are many tense arguments along the way.
 I know people find me tough and often pushy.
 But I do worry about it constantly: how hard can I push?
 With what impact on the relationship.
-Surprisingly, a large part of my influence on senior executives is about slowing them down in what they push on their own staff to make sure we build mutual trust at the same time as challenge for greater improvements.
+Surprisingly, a large part of my influence on senior executives is about slowing them down in what they push on their own staff to make sure we build mutual trust at the same time as a challenge for greater improvements.
 Kaizen will only happen within good relationships.

-Push comes to shove, I’d say that the central skill to becoming a sensei is one’s own ability to continue to learn, and desire to continue to become better at this open-ended, ever-mysterious thing called lean.
+Push comes to shove, I’d say that the central skill to becoming a sensei is one’s own ability to continue to learn and desire to continue to become better at this open-ended, ever-mysterious thing called lean.
 The head of Toyota’s South African operations once told me a great story about his own sensei (who happened to be my father’s sensei – my sensei’s sensei, so to speak).
 They were visiting the Durban plant and some papers were flying in the African wind across the floor.
 When the sensei pointed this out, the manager (plant manager at the time) explained: “This is Africa!
 It’s the wind!”
 The sensei said nothing for a while and then replied: “Wind don’t make paper.”
 Now, that is senseihood.